UmuhireJessie/metal-classification/README.md

 ## Description

-This project contains the illustration of how the model works on a simple web page using Flask; a python framework.
-The app has been deployed on Render, a unified cloud platform used for building and running all types of apps and websites.
-On the web page, one will be able to upload the image and submit by clicking the button available on the page.
-After that the image is fed into the trained model and gives the output or the prediction.
-The project also contains a jupiter notebook file that shows steps followed in trainining the data used on the web page which is found in `model` folder.
+The Defect Detection App is a web application that utilizes machine learning models to predict whether the top part of a submersible pump impeller is defective or not.
+The models are trained on images of the top part of a submersible pump impeller using a pre-trained ResNet model for feature extraction and a custom defect detection model for classification.
+The app has been deployed on Streamlite.

-Note: Deployed version of the web pages [Here](https://metal-classification-vsk4.onrender.com/)
+Note: Deployed version of the web pages [Here](https:// /)

+## Features
+- Image Upload: Users can upload an image of the top part of a submersible pump impeller for defect detection.
+- Relevance Check: The app checks if the uploaded image is relevant by comparing its features to a pre-defined clustering model.
+- Prediction: After uploading the image, users can click the "Predict" button to get the model's prediction regarding the defect status.

 ## Packages Used

-This project has used the some packages like numpy to transform the user inputs into a numpy array and other important packages which have to be installed to run this web app locally present in `requirements.txt` file.
+This project has used the some packages such as numpy, tensorflow, which have to be installed to run this web app locally present in `requirements.txt` file.

 ## Installation